FoxGroveMedia/CampsiteJS/README.md

-# ⛺ Campsite Monorepo
+# ⛺ Campsite - A Cozy Static Site Generator
 Welcome to Campsite, the static site generator that feels like a weekend in the woods.
 Pack light, pitch fast, and ship sites with a cozy developer experience.

 ## 🗺️ Trail Map
 - packages/create-campsite — scaffolder invoked via `npm create campsite@latest`
 - packages/basecamp — the build/dev/serve engine
-- campsite01 — example site in this repo; scaffolder output defaults to `campsite-site`

 ## 🏕️ Why Camp With Us?
 - Quick setup: new sites in a few prompts